What is a short squeeze?

 The backstory: In investing, there are two main ways to make money:

-• Going long: When you go long, you buy stock and make money when it goes up in price.
+- Going long: When you go long, you buy stock and make money when it goes up in price.
 You can sell the stock or hold on and see if it goes up further.
 Generally, when people talk about investing, they’re talking about going long.

-• Going short: When you go short, you borrow stock from your broker to sell in the market.
+- Going short: When you go short, you borrow stock from your broker to sell in the market.
 Then you attempt to repurchase the stock at a lower price.
 If you do so, you’ll make money on the trade.
 However, if the stock rises, you’ll lose money and, if the stock rises too much, you may be forced to repurchase the stock at a much higher price.

 So, when it comes to a squeeze, short sellers decide to repurchase the stock, sending it higher.
-Small-scale short squeezes may happen any time, for example, after a company reports earrings.
+Small-scale short squeezes may happen any time, for example, after a company reports earnings.
 The stock may rise as “longs” purchase it, and the higher price hurts short sellers, so they decide to close their position by repurchasing the stock, putting further upward pressure on the stock.

 In spectacular situations, however, the stock may rise 10-50 times in value, sometimes over just a few days.
 These situations are sometimes called the “mother of all short squeezes” and they can be tremendously lucrative for long investors and ruinous for short sellers.
 One of the most famous recent examples of a short squeeze was the massive rise of GameStop stock in 2021.
+In May 2024, the shares surged again after a social media post from the trader that’s credited with igniting the meme stock craze.

 How a short squeeze happens